pouchdb/pouchdb/docs/_posts/2016-04-25-preloaded-databases-with-pouchdb.md

 ---

-A common scenario when writing an app is that you have some data in a database, but you want it to be immediately available when the app starts up.
+A common scenario when writing an app is that you have some data in a database, and you want it to be immediately available when the app starts up.
 Your users might be able to modify the data once it's loaded, but you want them to quickly start from a predetermined state.

 PouchDB offers two ways to do this: